mbyd916/mbyd916.github.io/README.md

 # blog-hg
-My blog created by Hugo
+My blog created by Hugo.
+I'm glad to share my ideas and practice.